galv-team/galv-frontend/docs/source/ConfiguringHarvesters.rst

 They should be accompanied by an image that shows a preview of the data.

 You can click on the File to see the data in more detail, and download the dataset.

-To download the dataset, expand the card for an IMPORTED File, click one of its 'Parquet partitions', and then click the 'Download' button.
 You'll see that some columns have been renamed to match Galv's naming conventions:
 `ElapsedTime_s` for the primary time column, and `Voltage_V` and `Current_A` for the primary data columns.